ckuelker/quick-guide-en-us/Dev/Python/Best-Practice/python-best-practice.md

 - Do not change how the Python interpreter imports modules
 - Try not to embed C routines in Python, if possible

-## Be a nice user
+## Be a Nice User

-- Do not write client code can override an object’s properties and methods
+- Do not write client code that can override an object’s properties and methods

-## Return values
+## Return Values

 - Try to avoid multiple places for return statements

 ## Documentation

-While there usually one way to do it.
-It seems when it comes to documentation there are more.
+Although there is usually one way to do it.
+It seems that when it comes to documentation, there are more.

-Python makes no exception by suggesting to maintain a `README` file for project documentation and less a `INSTALL` document as ways of installing are usually known and similar.
-The Python Guide suggests the presence of a `LICENSE` file.
+Python is no exception, suggesting that a `README` file be maintained for project documentation rather than an `INSTALL` document, since installation methods are usually known and similar.
+The Python manual suggests the presence of a `LICENSE` file.

-If the project gets bigger and the `README` will get to long (only then) parts of the `README` might be offloaded to a `TODO` file and a `CHANGELOG` file.
+If the project gets bigger and the `README` gets too long (only then), parts of the `README` might be moved to a `TODO` file and a `CHANGELOG` file.

 For the format `reStructuredText` or `Markdown` is suggested.

-Usually this is sufficient for small and medium sized projects.
-Often the dead of an aspiring open source software project arise when the project reaches the size, that a README is not sufficient any more.
-Then a wiki or even a home page is suggested and political factions emerge that sometimes fighting severe bike shed color wars.
-The following short paragraph is for these situations.
+This is usually sufficient for small and medium-sized projects.
+Often, the death knell of an emerging open source software project comes when the project reaches a size where a README is no longer sufficient.
+Then a wiki, or even a homepage, is suggested, and political factions form, sometimes engaging in fierce bike-shed color wars.
+The following short section is for those situations.

-`Shpinx` is a popular Python documentation tool utilize `reStructuredText` and spits HTML and PDF out.
+Shpinx is a popular Python documentation tool that uses reStructuredText and spits out HTML and PDF.

-For other parts it is advisable to already document the source code.
-Python can be documented well with `docstrings` (`PEP 0257#specification`) in favor of block comments (`PEP 8#comments`).
+For other parts, it is advisable to document the source code already.
+Python can be well documented using `docstrings` (`PEP 0257#specification`) in favor of block comments (`PEP 8#comments`).

-A `docstring` comment is basically a multi line comment with three quotes and in some cases they can be used to supplement unit tests.
+A `docstring` comment is basically a multi-line comment with three quotes around it, and in some cases they can be used to supplement unit tests.

 ```python
 def add_two_numbers(x, y):